 Ray Trevitt is coming of age in the American midwest of the late 1950s.
 Handsome, restless, eager to live life and to find his place in the world, Ray hurtles headlong through a young man’s rite of passage–searching for answers and somewhere to belong.
 What he discovers is that within friendships and love affairs, army tours and married life, victory and tragedy, lie the experiences that will shape his destiny, scar his soul, and ultimately teach him profound lessons he never expected.

-William Goldman is an Academy Award–winning author of screenplays, plays, memoirs, and novels.
+William Goldman was an Academy Award–winning author of screenplays, plays, memoirs, and novels.
 His first novel, The Temple of Gold (1957), was followed by the script for the Broadway army comedy Blood, Sweat and Stanley Poole (1961).
-He went on… More about William Goldman
+He went on to… More about William Goldman